uvarc/rc-learning/content/notes/gpu/index.md

 # Introduction to GPU

-The graphics processing unit was invented specifically for rendering of 3D graphics.
+The graphics processing unit was invented specifically for graphics rendering.
 Nowadays they are also used as accelerators for parallel computing; you may also hear the term "general-purpose GPU" (GPGPU).

 |Property|CPU|GPU|
 |---|---|---|